sashakomo/pdsnd_github/pdsnd_github/README.md

 The name of this project is Explore US Bikeshare data.

 ### Description
 The purpose of the project is to analyse the bikeshare data for three different cities in the USA.

 ### Files used
-Include the files used
+The only files used for this project were those provided by Udacity.
+Namely:
+*new_york_city.csv
+*chicago.csv
+*washington.csv
+*bikeshare.py

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.